robfatland/zero2x/README.md

 ### Motivation

-* **Why?** Science advances when data availability is not an obstacle.
-Too often: It *is* an obstacle.
+* **Why?** Science advances when data availability is not an obstacle; but too often it *is* an obstacle.
 We see a need to publish, pay for and then 'forget about' datasets knowing they will be there for five years.
-From Data Management Plans to team collaborations there are many incentives and many opportunities to make *small* *specialized* datasets easy to access via RESTful interface queries.
+We call this **data provisioning**.
+From Data Management Plans to team collaborations there are many incentives and many opportunities to make *small* *specialized* datasets easy to access via RESTful interface queries with no maintenance.
 * **How?** We create publication patterns built from real *need-driven* use cases.
-We distill away everything you don't need to know; all you do is follow the pattern, test your access protocol (API), and get on with your research.
+We distill away everything does not need to know.
+They follow the pattern, test the resulting access protocol (API), and get on with their research.
 * **What?** We will prototype this system on the AWS and Google public clouds using simple datasets.
-We will address a number of sub-topics including data security, API design and composition, registration, complexity, cost, citation and discovery.
-We will then rinse-and-repeat with more complex datasets until the money runs out.
+We will address a number of sub-topics including documentation, data security, API design and composition, registration, complexity, cost, source citation, discovery and technology obsolescence.
+We will then rinse-and-repeat with more complicated datasets until the money runs out.

+### Is and Is Not

+This project *is* an integration of technology components -- particularly cloud services like serverless computing -- with some basic functional code to establish a baseline for fast self-publication.
+It is not an attempt to be a comprehensive solution; nor is it intended as a data system with many moving parts (e.g. internal calibration and validation).
+This proposed work is an open source project starting point for further development by the open source community.

+This project is also in a philosophical sense modular or *compositional*.
+By this we mean that once a dataset has been provisioned and given a simple access protocol a second data service can be composed using the first data service as its data source; and so on.
+As an example consider a high-level task of predicting juvenile salmon survival rates.
+Such a service could be composed / synthesized from precipitation and stream gauge data, turbidity measurements, water temperature records, predator appraisals such as bird counts or sport fishing catch reports.
+The implication is that data from low to high levels of sophistication are available for use without information technology overhead costs.

 ### High Level Narrative